nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `INGREDIENT` can take in an optional `Quantity` e.g. i/Tomato -2 whole.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-`QUANTITY` is separated with a mandatory space before `-` and after the dash, only accepts alphanumeric characters , forward slashes and full stops.
+`QUANTITY` is separated with a mandatory space before `-` and after the dash, only accepts alphanumeric characters, a single forward slash to represent fractions or a single full stop to represent decimal numbers.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
 Multiple ingredients are separated by a `,`.
 </div>
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
-    Adding the same ingredients with different quantities **will not** accumulate in the fridge.
-To change the quantity of an ingredient, use `editF` instead.
+    You are not allowed to add duplicate ingredients.
+Duplicate ingredients are ingredients with the same name regardless of quantity.
 </div>

 Examples: